-An image of countertop samples on a light countertop.
+A picture of four white countertop samples spread out on a marble countertop.

 When was the last time you replaced your kitchen countertop?
 If the answer to that question is more than 10 years ago, you might be surprised to learn all the ways that countertop trends have evolved in recent years.